 Zero school commute to ensure the safety of students while expanding the schools’ target area

 A system was built with Epson printers and services, and after a monitoring period of about six months, the full-fledged home study service named Ie-Sta! was launched in November 2019.

-In the Ie-Sta! service, an Epson printer is provided to each student’s home free of charge.
+In the Ie-Sta! service, an Epson printer is provided to each student’s home.
 Students study by the following steps: (1) Worksheets sent from the school are automatically printed by the printer at the student’s home.
 (2) The student returns the completed worksheet using the printer’s scanner function.
 (3) The instructor grades and analyzes the student’s answers and re-sends a worksheet composed of questions similar to those answered incorrectly.
 (4) The student works on the automatically printed worksheet, which helps them master their weak areas.

 Ie-Sta! has two advantages for students and parents.
 First, it reduces the burden of commuting to the cram school.
 Parents no longer have to drop off or pick up their children, and students don’t have to walk home by themselves.
 “Having junior high school students commute to private tutoring school by themselves late at night is worrisome for parents as well as for the school.
 Ie-Sta! eliminates those worries.”
 (Mr. Matsumoto)

 Another advantage is that students are not restricted to set timeframes and can study whenever it suits their daily routines.
 That said, some students cannot focus on their studies at home, so it is necessary to devise methods to keep them motivated.
 Mr. Matsumoto says, “We respond to requests from students and parents who want to come to the private tutoring school even once a week to have their studies looked at.”
 The instructors cannot see their students’ faces with Ie-Sta!, so they also try to stay in close contact.